 Let’s do this; let’s make Easter incredibly hands off and sensationally tasty … deal?
 EASY 4 ingredient Mustard Ham with easy potato and a side salad ideas.
 Easter Ham – Easy Like Sunday Morning without a doubt!

 I use minimal, but very flavourful ingredients to get this ham into the oven and cooking.
-Mustard, wine (or lemon juice), and olive oil are all it takes to send this ham into tasty town.
+Mustard, wine (or lemon juice), and olive oil are all it takes to send this ham into tasty town and make it fitting for the Easter Ham title.

-I’ve got instruction for the Rosemary Potatoes and Arugula and Pear Salad (shown in photo below) over on Peaks and Harbours.
+I’ve got instruction for the Rosemary Potatoes and Arugula and Pear Salad (shown in photo below) over on Peaks and Harbours (sadly now defunct).

 EASY 4-Ingredient Ham is perfect for any celebration and is so hands off, it could even be made for Sunday Supper with leftovers to get you through the week!